You are here

 SOPs must describe the process for submitting and approving changes to research projects, including all of the following:

-- The eResearch IRB application is the method by which investigators report and IRBs approve changes in research
+- The eResearch IRB application is the method by which investigators report and IRBs approve changes in non-exempt research;

-- In approving such changes, the IRB will apply applicable regulatory criteria and will require that any significant new findings that might relate to to willingness to continue participation are provided to participants
+- In approving such changes, the IRB will apply applicable regulatory criteria and will require that any significant new findings that might relate to willingness to continue participation are provided to participants; and

-SOPs must describe the process used to prevent lapses of IRB approval of a study due to untimely submission of a continuing review application, including all of the following:
+For projects requiring continuing review, SOPs must describe the process used to prevent lapses of IRB approval of a study due to late submission of a required continuing review application, including all of the following:

 - The research must stop unless the IRB finds it is in the best interest of individual subjects currently participating in the study to continue the research interventions or interactions.